Raymond-Iacobacci/TheDebtCollectorsRepository/README.md

 ### 4. Enable APIs and Services
 1. In the left-hand navigation pane, click on **APIs & Services** > **Dashboard**.
-2. Enable APIs:
-1. Click on **Enable APIs and Services**.
+2. Click on **Enable APIs and Services**.
-2. Search for and enable the APIs required for your project.
+3. Search for and enable the APIs required for your project.
 Here are some of the main ones:
    - Compute Engine API
    - Cloud SQL Admin API
    - OAuth 2.0 Client IDs API
-3. Click on each API and then click **Enable**.
+4. Click on each API and then click **Enable**.

 ### 5. Configure IAM (Identity and Access Management)
 1. In the left-hand navigation pane, click on **IAM & Admin** > **IAM**.